-Strategy Type Details Admission of Students All India Entrance Test - UET, PET, CRET is conducted by the University for admission to various UG, PG, Ph.D. courses respectively.
+Strategy Type Details Admission of Students All India Entrance Test - UET, PET, CRET is conducted by the University for admission to various UG, PG Ph.D. courses respectively.
 RET - Research Entrance Test is also conducted by BHU, the affiliating University, to enroll research scholars.
 The college follows the criteria as per the norms of the Government of India.
 The admission process is totally directed and managed by the affiliating University - BHU.
-The college strictly adheres to the Government of India norms for students belonging to SC/ST, OBC and differently-abled categories.
+The college strictly adheres to the Government of India norms for students belonging to SC/ST, OBC and differently- abled categories.
 They are given fee relaxation, age relaxation and minimum marks relaxation at the admission level.
-VKM is a women's college, as such only female students are admitted at UG and PG levels.

-Industry Interaction / Collaboration

-Industrial visits and interactions with industrial experts are arranged regularly.
+VKM is a womens college, as such only female students are admitted at UG and PG levels.
+Industry Interaction / Collaboration Industrial visits and interactions with industrial experts are arranged regularly.
 Faculty and students are encouraged to participate in workshops and conferences and present research papers.
 The under-graduate and postgraduate students of Home Science and Psychology work on projects in collaboration with industrial houses.
 The placement cell of the college arranges placement drives and recruitment with industrial houses.
 Career guidance sessions by industry experts are arranged periodically.

-Human Resource Management

-Cordial staff -management relation exists in the college.
+Human Resource Management A cordial staff -management relation exists in the college.
 The college follows a well-defined charter of roles and functions for its personnel and staff.
 Only qualified persons are recruited as teaching and non- teaching staff.
 They are briefed about their roles to bring about coordination and inculcate team spirit.
 They are deputed to participate in workshops, training programmes and conferences thereby updating their knowledge.
 Occasionally, training programmes are conducted within the college.
 Services of retired teachers on payment basis from the management fund are hired as and when required.
 The staff is encouraged to upgrade itself through quality research work and is supported by good infrastructure.
 Research scholars and part-time lecturers also take classes.
 The college has various welfare schemes for its teaching and non-teaching staff as measures to ensure a healthy work culture and job satisfaction among its employees.
-They are as follows- 1) We have a Grievance Redressal cell in which we mutually settle disputes.
-2)

-National Pension System 3) Provision of supernumerary seats in UG, PG courses running in the college for daughters of the employees, as per BHU rules.
-4) Medical leave, Maternity/Paternity leave, Child Care leave, Child Education Allowance for children up to 18 years.
-5) LTC facility was availed by 5 faculty members.
-6) Cashless Medical scheme is availed by both teaching and non-teaching staff 7) GPF, Group insurance.
-8) Canteen, recreation facilities are available in the college.
+They are as follows- ?
+We have a Grievance Redressal cell in which we mutually settle disputes. ?
+National Pension System ?
+Provision of supernumerary seats in UG, PG courses running in the college for daughters of the employees, as per BHU rules. ?
+Medical leave, Maternity/Paternity leave, Child Care leave, Child Education Allowance for children up to 18 years. ?
+LTC is in the pipeline and cashless Medical scheme has been implemented . ?
+Part-time services of one medical practitioner are provided. ?
+GPF, Group insurance. ?
+Canteen, recreation facilities are available in the college.